Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Examples

-This yields the original replicator dynamics, c.f.~\cite{Mertikopoulos}), where $x=(x_i)_i$ denotes the frequencies with which the players play strategy $\alpha_0$.

-The system possesses three Nash equilibria, corresponding to the following strategy profiles: $(0,0,1,1)$, $(1,1,0,0)$, $(0.5,0.5,0.5,0.5)$, out of which the pure Nash equilibria are attracting, and the mixed Nash equilibrium has two center directions, one repelling direction, and one attracting direction.
-We will denote the mixed Nash by $x^{MNE}$.

-Despite the nonlinear nature of the system, the dynamical situation in viccinity of $x^{MNE}$ can be described exactly.
-Due to symmetry of the system, the plane

-is invariant, and consists purely of periodic orbits, which constitute a two-dimensional center manifold to the mixed Nash equilibrium.
-The parametrizations of stable/unstable manifold for the mixed Nash equilibrium are given by
+The system possesses three Nash equilibria, which correspond to the following strategy profiles: $(0,0,1,1)$, $(1,1,0,0)$, $(0.5,0.5,0.5,0.5)$, out of which the pure Nash equilibria are attracting, and the mixed Nash equilibrium has two center directions: one repelling and one attracting.
+We denote the mixed Nash equilibrium by $x_{MNE}$.
+Given the symmetry of the system, the plane $\{(t,s,t,s), \ t,s \in [0,1]\}$ is invariant, consists purely of periodic orbits, and forms the center manifold to the mixed Nash equilibrium.